 - Learn more about Rebecca Lancefield’s work on the pathogenesis of streptococci.

-This March, the American Society for Microbiology joins the nation in celebrating Women's History Month by highlighting the achievements and contributions of women scientists to the field of microbiology.
-ASM believes that, to truly foster a culture of scientific advancement, we must offer equitable opportunities for women and historically excluded groups in STEM.
+The American Society for Microbiology celebrates the achievements and contributions of women scientists to the field of microbiology.
+We believe that, to truly foster a culture of scientific advancement, we must offer equitable opportunities for women and historically excluded groups in STEM.